niels-2005/cora_customer_agent/README.md

 ### Known Limitations
 - **In-Memory Conversations** - Session state lost on restart (no persistent database)
 - **Single-User Frontend** - No authentication or multi-user support
-- **Limited Reasoning Display** - Reasoning steps not shown in UI when enabled
+- **Limited Reasoning Display** - Reasoning steps not shown in UI when reasoning is enabled
 - **Manual Model Management** - Ollama models must be pulled separately
 - **Semantic Cache Personalization Issue** - The cache stores responses with personalized greetings (e.g., "Hi Niels!").
 When another user with a different name asks the same question, they receive the cached response with the wrong name.
-This occurs because the system prompt is dynamically injected with the user's name. **Possible Solutions:** Remove `user_name` from the context, implement user-specific cache keys, or exclude personalized responses from caching.
+This occurs because the system prompt is dynamically injected with the user's name. **Possible Solutions:** Remove `user_name` from the context, implement user-specific cache keys (expensive), or exclude personalized responses from caching.
 Semantic Cache was implemented for learning purposes.
 - **Hardcoded RAG Parameters** - The number of retrieved documents (`k=1`) and similarity threshold (`0.4`) are fixed in the configuration.
 This one-size-fits-all approach may not be optimal for all queries—some questions might benefit from retrieving multiple documents for comprehensive answers. **Possible Solution:** Allow the agent to dynamically determine the number of documents to retrieve based on query complexity.
-If the agent can dynamically set `k`, a mechanism is needed to prevent excessive retrieval (e.g., `k=100`), which introduces noise and degrades response quality. **Possible Solutions:** Implement bounded retrieval (e.g., `min=1, max=10`) and add an embedding-based reranker to filter and prioritize the most relevant documents beyond simple similarity scores.
+If the agent can dynamically set `k`, a mechanism is needed to prevent excessive retrieval (e.g., `k=100`), which introduces noise and degrades response quality. **Possible Solution:** Implement bounded retrieval (e.g., `min=1, max=10`) and add an embedding-based reranker to filter and prioritize the most relevant documents beyond simple similarity scores.

 ### Future Improvements

 #### Data Persistence & User Management
 - **PostgreSQL Integration** - Persistent conversation history and user accounts
 - **Authentication System** - User login and personalized chat history
-- **User Profile Management MCP Server** - Separate MCP server (following separation of concerns) allowing users to update personal information (address, preferences, etc.) via the chatbot.
-Note: This requires careful evaluation and introduces security risks that must be thoroughly addressed.

 #### Evaluation & Testing
 - **AI-as-a-Judge Evaluation Framework** - Implement comprehensive evaluation system for model quality assessment: